-The Commission observes that most price adjustment provisions in CSBP's and Orica's supply contracts take into consideration movements in the consumer price index (CPI).
-Therefore, the Commission has adjusted CSBP's and Orica's prices for movements in the CPI.
-The Commission also considers that an adjustment to the selling prices for inflation is necessary to allow for a proper assessment of the USP and NIP in the investigation period (in constant dollars), and therefore to ensure a fair comparison of the NIP to normal values determined in the investigation period.112
+The Commission observes that most price adjustment provisions in the applicants' supply contracts take into consideration movements in the consumer price index (CPI).
+Therefore, the Commission has only adjusted CSBP's, Orica's and QNP's prices for movements in the CPI (i.e. an adjustment for inflation).171 The Commission considers that an adjustment to the selling prices for inflation is necessary to allow for a proper assessment of the USP and NIP in the investigation period (in constant dollars), and therefore to ensure a fair comparison of the NIP to normal values determined in the investigation period.172